znuny/FAQ/doc/en/config.md

-In order to use the web service you need to use an new interface in OTRS.
+In order to use the web service you need to use an new interface in Znuny.
 As for agents you use index.pl and for customers you use customer.pl, for web services you use "nph-genericinterface.pl".

 The default and suggested name for this web service is